panzerdp/dmitripavlutin.com/content/posts/2019-08-20-optional-chaining/index.md

 You can have an even better result when optional chaining is combined with a nullish coalescing operator, to handle default values more easily.

 *What nice use cases of optional chaining do you know?
-Write a comment below!*
+Describe it in a comment below!*